Your membership has expired

 Beyond the space gains, the biggest improvements are updated infotainment and more advanced driver assistance systems

 The Subaru Outback is a whole new vehicle for 2026.
 It’s two inches taller than the current Outback and has a more rugged profile.
-It’s a midsized SUV, so it’s larger than the Subaru Forester, but smaller than the three-row Ascent.
+It’s a two-row midsized SUV, fitting between the Subaru Forester the larger three-row Ascent.

-The new design is a departure for the Outback, which started life in 1994 as a burlier, lifted version of the Legacy, and was once available as both a sedan and a station wagon.
+The new design marks a departure for the Outback, which was introduced in 1994 as a more rugged, lifted version of the Legacy, and was previously available in both sedan and station wagon configurations.
 But the Legacy is gone from Subaru’s lineup after 2025, leaving the Outback free to be redefined.

 In this article Arrow link